xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 We saw that there was a small difference in performance between ML Kit and Core ML, which did not significantly impact this model (MobileNet).
 It is possible that for other models this difference might be more significant but it seems reasonable to use ML Kit if the real time performance is not critical.

-All the code for this post is on this [GitHub repo](https://github.com/xmartlabs/MLKitTest).
+All the code for this post can be found on [GitHub](https://github.com/xmartlabs/MLKitTest).
-If you have any questions or comments, or need help with a project, don't hesitate to contact us!
+If you have any comment or question, or need help implementing a breakthrough use case of on-device Machine Learning, don't hesitate to [contact us](https://xmartlabs.com/contact)!